Link Search Menu Expand Document

 If an attack would affect both characters at the same time (e.g. Group, Quake), it hits them as normal.

-The combination of Aquatic and Carrier can be a huge help to land-bound allies.
+The combination of Adapted and Carrier can be a huge help to allies in a sticky situation.
 Bloopers and Cheep Cheeps are great at this, giving you a chance to shine whenever the water calls to your adventure.
 You can even ferry people around during battle!

 Clone